F3dai/f3dai.github.io/_posts/2021-02-20-Security-Monitoring-Pi-AWS-Splunk.md

 [Raspberry Pi Software - Downloads](https://www.raspberrypi.org/software/)

 Not going to cover booting up the OS for the first time.
 Setup headless / connect to monitor, whatever floats your boat.
+Find the IP through your router interface if headless.

 Let's start off by installing an (N)IDS.
 You have quite a few to choose from and at this point it comes down to personal preference.
 Suricata is probably my favourite, I have also tried Snort and Zeek.
 For this article I will use Zeek.
 This part will vary depending on your OS obviously.